Oberg / Hodges | Global Impacts on Childhood Social Development | Buch | 978-1-032-77487-9 | www.sack.de

 Chapter 15.
 The Exceptional Child

 PART IV.
-INTRODUCTION - INTERVENTIONS & SOLUTIONS
+INTRODUCTION: INTERVENTIONS AND SOLUTIONS

 Chapter 16.
-Trauma Informed Care
+Trauma-Informed Care

 Chapter 17.
-Child Rights and UNICEF Child Friendly Cities Initiative
+Child Rights

 Chapter 18.
-DRC & Resilience Systems
+Developmental Resilience Science and Resilience-Informed Systems

 Chapter 19.
 Bearing Witness Through Research

 Chapter 20.
-Advocacy & Creative Expression
+Advocacy through the Lens of Creative Expression

 Chapter 21.
-Protest and Youth Voices in the 21st Century
+Protest and Youth Voices

 Chapter 22.
-Promoting Peace & Social Justice
+Promoting Peace through Social Justice

 Chapter 23.
-Climate Champions & Solutions
+Climate Solutions and Champions

 Hopewell R. Hodges is an advanced doctoral student and PhD candidate in clinical and developmental psychology at the University of Minnesota’s Institute of Child Development.
-In addition to providing therapy to children and families exposed to multisystem stressors and traumas, she conducts community-based research on strategies to promote resilient development.
+In addition to providing therapy to children and families exposed to multisystem stressors and traumas, she conducts community-based research and trainings on strategies to promote resilient development.

 Ihre Fragen, Wünsche oder Anmerkungen